mendicant-original/s9-e1/README.md

 _written by: Shane Emmons_

 The world is full of Java.
-Chances are pretty good if you walk into an corporate IT department you'll find Java.
+Chances are pretty good if you walk into a corporate IT department you'll find Java.
 So, what do we as Ruby developers do when forced to work with Java?
 We turn to JRuby and it's Java integration.
 Your assignment, should you choose to accept it, is to use JRuby to wrap an existing